1950s quiz show scandals: Twenty-One

 In late 1956, Herb Stempel, a contestant on NBC's Twenty-One, was coached by Enright.
 While Stempel was in the midst of his winning streak, both of the $64,000 quiz shows (The $64,000 Question and its spin-off, The $64,000 Challenge) were in the top-ten rated programs but Twenty-One did not have the same popularity.
 Enright and his partner, Albert Freedman, were searching for a new champion to replace Stempel to boost ratings.
-They soon found what they were looking for in Van Doren, an English teacher at Columbia University.
+They soon found what they were looking for in Charles Van Doren, an English teacher at Columbia University.
 Van Doren decided to try out for the NBC quiz show Tic-Tac-Dough.
 Enright, who produced both Tic-Tac-Dough and Twenty-One, saw his tryout and was familiar with his prestigious family background that included multiple Pulitzer Prize-winning authors and highly respected professors at Columbia.
 As a result, Enright felt that Van Doren would be perfect as the new face of Twenty-One.

 After achieving winnings of $69,500, Stempel's scripted loss to the more popular Van Doren occurred on December 5, 1956.
 One of the questions Stempel answered incorrectly involved the winner of the 1955 Academy Award for Best Motion Picture.
 The correct answer was Marty, one of Stempel's favorite movies.
 As instructed by Enright, however, he gave the incorrect answer On the Waterfront, which had won the previous year.
 Although the manipulation of the contestants helped the producers maintain viewer interest and ratings, the producers had not anticipated the extent of Stempel's resentment at being required to lose the contest against Van Doren.

+Another former contestant, James Snodgrass, made lists of all the questions and answers on which he was coached and mailed them to his own home in a series of registered letters before his games aired.
+The dates on these letters served as indisputable proof that the show had been rigged, and Snodgrass testified before Congress on this matter in 1959.